PyPSA/PyPSA/doc/user_guide/import_export.rst

 Multiple components can be added by calling

-.. automethod:: pypsa.Network.madd
+.. autosummary:: pypsa.Network.madd

 Multiple components can be removed by calling

-.. automethod:: pypsa.Network.mremove
+.. autosummary:: pypsa.Network.mremove

 Adding components using pandas DataFrames